padrigon-lynbert/Approve_simple_loan_or_not.1/README.md

-💀 What in the word is wrong that I am getting 100% accuracy?!!
+💀 What in the world is wrong that I am getting 100% accuracy?!!